Sudden in Medicine / Internal Medicine — 62yo Man | Cardiology | SMLE Q#1794

 Cardiology

-A 62-year-old man was discharged from the hospital 4 days ago after treatment for an acute ST-elevation myocardial infarction.
-He has been taking all of his new cardiac medications as prescribed.
-Today he presents to the emergency department with sudden, painless swelling of his lips, face, and tongue that began 1 hour ago.
-He denies rash, wheezing, or difficulty breathing but speaks with a muffled voice.
-Vital signs: T 36.8 °C, BP 138/82 mmHg, HR 78/min, RR 16/min, SpO2 98% on room air.
-His current medications include aspirin, clopidogrel, high-intensity atorvastatin, metoprolol, and ramipril.
-Which of the following medications is the most likely cause of this patient’s presentation?
+A 62-year-old man was discharged 4 days ago after treatment for an acute ST-elevation myocardial infarction.
+He is taking new cardiac medications as prescribed.
+He presents with sudden, painless swelling of the lips, face, and tongue that began 1 hour ago.
+He denies rash, wheeze, or itching but has a muffled voice.
+His medications include aspirin, clopidogrel, high-intensity atorvastatin, metoprolol, and ramipril.
+Which medication is the most likely cause of his presentation?

 Continue in practice mode